-Apple revealed three new iPhones revealed at its September event, comprising a refreshed iPhone X, called the iPhone XS, a larger iPhone X called the iPhone XS Max and a replacement for the iPhone 8 called the iPhone XR.
-Yes you read that right, the iPhone XR, not the iPhone 9.
+(Pocket-lint) - Apple has three new iPhones - the iPhone XS, the iPhone XS Max and a replacement for the iPhone 8 called the iPhone XR, which offers a more affordable alternative to Apple's new flagship devices.

 - New design for iPhone XR